Society of the Friends of the Blacks: Political activities

 In 1789, the royal government had requested petitions of grievances from all parts of the country.
 During the election of representatives to the Estates-General, Condorcet asked for a demand for abolition of the slave trade to be included in these cahiers de doléances.
 Out of the 600 cahiers assembled, fewer than 50 called for an end to the slave trade and slavery.

 Society member Abbé Grégoire recommended in the fall of 1789 that two deputies to the Assembly be chosen from the population of free people of color.
 This was accepted by the Committee on Verification of Credentials in the National Assembly.
 Gregoire's was unable to present his proposal to the National Assembly because every time he rose to speak, he was shouted down by the colonists (usually planters) in the Assembly.
 In March 1790, Grégoire questioned the article on voting rights in the National Assembly, urging that free men of colour be given the franchise.
 The colonial deputies persuaded the National Assembly to close discussion of the matter.
 During that same month Barnave, a pro-slavery advocate, delivered his report on maintaining the slave trade.
 When Mirabeau, a member of the Society, advanced to the rostrum to protest, he was drowned out by cries of the opposition.

-Focusing on the rights of free men of colour, Grégoire and Alexandre Pétion (another member of the Society) warned the Assembly on 15 May 1791 that if these people were not given their rights, violence would ensue in the colonies.
+Focusing on the rights of free men of colour, abbé Grégoire and Jerome Pétion warned the Assembly on 15 May 1791 that if these people were not given their rights, violence would ensue in the colonies.
 Because of the increasing conflict in the colonies, as well as the growing influence of free men of colour with some deputies, Barnave felt that the members of the Society could not be ignored: "We can't win against the influence of the Friends of the Blacks."

 On 15 May the Assembly decreed that all men of colour would be granted equal rights if they were born of free parents.
 Further legislation passed on 4 April 1792 (with influence from La Société des Amis des Noirs), stated that every free man of colour now enjoyed equal rights.